11 Days Through the Italian Dolomites and Austrian Alps: A Hiking and Road Trip Adventure

 Lago di Carezza (Karersee), 39056 Nova Levante, South Tyrol, Italy.

 That evening marked our last night in Santa Cristina.
-Dinner was at Ristorante La Tambra, a cozy alpine steakhouse that became one of our favorite meals of the trip.
-We started with Fonduta al Parmigiano con Uovo Poché e Tartufo, a rich Parmesan fondue topped with a poached egg and shaved truffle, followed by tender Filetto 100% Alto Adige, a perfectly cooked South Tyrolean beef tenderloin.
-Every dish was beautifully prepared and full of comforting alpine flavor, paired with a smooth local red wine.
+Dinner was at Ristorante La Tambra, a cozy alpine steakhouse that turned out to be one of our favorite meals of the trip.
+We started with Fonduta al Parmigiano con Uovo Poché e Tartufo, a rich Parmesan fondue topped with a poached egg and shaved truffle, followed by Filetto 100% Alto Adige, a perfectly cooked South Tyrolean beef tenderloin.
+Every dish was beautifully prepared and full of comforting flavor, paired with a smooth local red wine.

 Dinner at Ristorante La Tambra, Str.
 Dursan 20, 39047 Santa Cristina Valgardena, South Tyrol, Italy